 - Take advantage of tools– There are a ton of tools out there specifically crafted for SEO to help you conduct legitimate keyword research.
 Take advantage of them!
-They’ll take out a lot of the guess work of keyword choosing to help you know for a fact what works and what doesn’t.
+They’ll take out a lot of the guesswork of keyword choosing to help you know for a fact what works and what doesn’t.

-How to Expand Your SEO Keywords: 7 Unique Places to Look
+How to Expand Your SEO Keywords

 Sometimes, to make an impression, you have to think outside the box.
 Here are 7 unique yet effective places to look to boost your keyword lists.

 - Your competition – We’ve mentioned this before, but do not neglect to scope out your competition!
-They’re a mine field of valuable keyword information and can seriously help you expand your lists.
+They’re a minefield of valuable keyword information and can seriously help you expand your lists.

 - Google –Google itself can help you broaden your keyword lists.
-Instead of only using the predictive text like we mentioned above, input your keyword followed by “most popular site/articles.”
+Instead of only using the predictive text as we mentioned above, input your keyword followed by “most popular site/articles.”
 You’ll stumble upon the best-of-the-best sites using your keyword.
 See what other keywords they’re using, then add them to your arsenal.